scribe-org/Scribe-iOS/README.md

 5. Hit `Save and continue` when you're ready to move to the next string

-6. Maintainers will open up pull requests from [Weblate](https://weblate.org/en/) to this repo
+6. Maintainers will open up pull requests from [Weblate](https://weblate.org/en/) to the Scribe-i18n repo to bring in the new strings

+   - Changes are also automatically sent every 24 hours

 7. Scribe-i18n directories that are [Git subtrees](https://docs.github.com/en/get-started/using-git/about-git-subtree-merges) in other Scribe application repos are then synched

+Thanks so much for your interest in supporting Scribe's localization!

 ### Adding source strings [`⇧`](#contents)